ezzatron/php-error-handler/error-handler-meta.md

 PHP is in a state of limbo with regards to error handling.
-In general, code is either written to expect a runtime environment where exceptions are thrown to represent errors, or to expect traditional error handling.
+In general, code is either written to expect a runtime environment where exceptions are thrown to represent errors, or it is written to expect traditional error handling.
 Code that is designed to work identically in either environment is exceedingly rare.
 This leads to a hidden, and potentially dangerous, interoperability issue.

 #### 2.2.1.
 Expecting traditional errors